ConceptCodes/langgraph-scratchpad-js/src/calendar/README.md

 *   Node.js and Bun installed.
 *   Environment variables set for:
     *   `OPENAI_API_KEY`: Your OpenAI API key.
-*   A local SQLite database file (`calendar.sqlite`) will be created automatically in the project root if it doesn't exist.
+*   A local SQLite database file (`calendar.sqlite`) will be created automatically in the modules root if it doesn't exist.

 ## Usage